hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 # The Curse of Performative User Studies

+**Why user studies in graphics and vision are (probably) often wrong, and what we can do about it.**

 _This essay has been published here:_

 * A. Hertzmann, "The Curse of Performative User Studies" in _IEEE Computer Graphics and Applications_, vol. 43, no. 06, pp. 112-116, 2023.
 [Official Link](https://doi.ieeecomputersociety.org/10.1109/MCG.2023.3315759)